Toyota Prius Plug-In review

 There are just two trim levels that come with an eight-inch infotainment display and most essential features as standard.
 Practicality could be an issue, though, because not only does the Prius Plug-In forgo its middle rear seat, the battery pack has forced Toyota to raise the boot floor, shrinking it to 360 litres in size.

-Toyota and the Prius in particular have a good reputation for reliability, but the standard Prius Hybrid only managed an average reliability rating in our 2017 owner satisfaction survey.
-Safety is assured, though, with a five-star score from Euro NCAP and Toyota’s Safety Sense suite of collision-preventing kit fitted as standard.
+Toyota and the Prius in particular have a good reputation for reliability, and the Prius Hybrid came 16th in our 2020 owner satisfaction survey.
+Safety is assured, thanks to a five-star score from Euro NCAP and Toyota’s Safety Sense suite of collision-preventing kit fitted as standard.

 Ultimately, as impressive as the Prius is, we don't feel that it justifies a price tag comfortably undercut by its Hyundai Ioniq Plug-In rival.
 However, for many, the Prius name signifies the original and best and its quietness and surprising driver appeal count firmly in its favour.